sampathk-hps/rag-funadamentals/README.md

 # Naive RAG Fundamentals

-Each steps are demonstated using both
+Each step is demonstrated using both
-- OpenAI Embedding functions and LLMs
+- OpenAI's Embedding functions and LLMs
-- Locally running LLMs and Embedding models using Ollama
+- Locally running LLMs and Embedding models using Ollama (fully open-source)